The Website: Infinity Profit System

 Not off to a great start.

-When I looked at the IPS order screen I couldn't help but notice how closely it resembled a program I reviewed a while back known as the Empower Network (EN).
-After doing some digging it turns out he is an active affiliate for this company:
+When I looked at the IPS order screen I couldn't help but notice how closely it resembled a program called the Empower Network (EN).
+Turns out he is an active affiliate for this company:

 The $25 fee for the 'blogging platform' is also the same over at EN and both have a $100 p/m product.
 Hmmmm...
 EN's Kalatu blogging system is pretty much just a watered down version of WordPress full of templates designed to promote EN.